MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     display(df)
     ```

-11. Run the modified code cell and review the output, which should now include sales for 2019, 2020, and 2021.
+10. Run the modified code cell and review the output, which should now include sales for 2019, 2020, and 2021.

     **Note**: Only a subset of the rows is displayed, so you may not be able to see examples from all years.

-## Analyze data in a dataframe
+## Explore data in a dataframe

-The **dataframe** object in Spark is similar to a Pandas dataframe in Python, and includes a wide range of functions that you can use to manipulate, filter, group, and otherwise analyze the data it contains.
+The dataframe object includes a wide range of functions that you can use to filter, group, and otherwise manipulate the data it contains.

 ### Filter a dataframe